-Here is a step by step guide to making life easy traversing the path through International Airports.
+Here is a step by step guide to making life easy traversing the path through International Airports if you have never flown before.

 1.Go to the "Departures" level of the airport and check-in your bags and receive your boarding pass and baggage tickets.
-If you are taking two or more planes, make sure your bags are checked through to your final destination.
+If there is more than one leg to your trip and you are taking two or more planes, ask the check-in person to make sure your bags are checked through to your final destination.
+Listen carefully in case the check-in person tells you that your bags will not be checked through.
+Sometimes you have to manually retrieve them and recheck them yourself.
+So listen for that instruction.

 5. Go to your "Boarding Gate" at least 45 minutes before departure time.
 You can check which Gate you are departing from on the boards hanging up around the airport.
-Do NOT trust the gate number written on your ticket.
+Do NOT trust the gate number written on your ticket as these regularly change.
 Check the board.

 6. There are NO boarding calls within a Gate area.
 (Although there may be in the general area of the airport, this still does not mean there will be any calls in the Gate area).
 You must line up to board yourself - don't wait to be personally called as the plane will simply leave without you.
 (I know this through personal experience, sadly, not just once, but twice!.)